COP28 summit opens with hopes for early deal on climate damage fund

 "Everyone with the ability to pay should contribute," said EU Climate Commissioner Wopke Hoekstra, who said he wanted to "broaden the donor base beyond the usual suspects, simply because that reflects the reality of 2023."

-A breakthrough on the climate damage fund - which poorer nations have demanded for years - could help grease the wheels for other compromises.

-Still, heading into the summit, countries are split between European nations and climate-vulnerable states demanding an agreement to replace fossil fuels with clean energy in the coming decades, and oil and gas producers seeking to preserve a role for traditional energy sources.
+Countries are split between European nations and climate-vulnerable states demanding an agreement to replace fossil fuels with clean energy, and oil and gas producers seeking to preserve a role for traditional energy sources.

+Many developing countries are also reluctant to quit fossil fuels, which they say are necessary to grow their economies.

+Another major task at this year's summit will be for countries to assess their progress in meeting global climate goals - chiefly the Paris Agreement goal of limiting global warming to well below 2 degrees Celsius (3.6 degrees Fahrenheit).

 EXPLAINER-What happens at a COP climate summit?